kabirjaipal/JUGNU-MUSIC/README.md

 # Hi, I'm Kabir! 👋

-I'm a Discord Bot Developer and here is my Discord Music bot.
+I'm a Discord Bot Developer and here is my Discord Music bot.Thanks for using this Music bot, please give a star and credit me.

 # Advance Discord Music Bot